ironcev/thp.im/_posts/2013-05-31-stack-trace-art.md

 ---
 title: Stack Trace Art
 subtitle: An artist wannabe discovers his own art
 description: What is the Stack Trace Art and how one artist wannabe discovered it.
-Its origins and in addition, some fresh pieces of the finest Stack Trace Art.
+Its origins and in addition some fresh pieces of the finest Stack Trace Art.
 keywords: stack-trace art
 tags: stack-trace-art stacktraceangelo fun art
 ---